ucsd-cse131-sp17/pa2/README.md

 - A description of the concrete syntax – the text the programmer writes

 - A description of the abstract syntax – how to express what the programmer wrote in a data structure our compiler uses.
-As in Boa, this will include a surface `expr` type, and a core `aexpr` type.
+As in Anaconda, this will include a `expr` type.

-- The _semantics_—or description of the behavior—of the abstrac
+- The _semantics_—or description of the behavior—of the abstract
   syntax, so our compiler knows what the code it generates should do.